ZWMiller/zwazam/flask_api/README.md

-# A simple model-based prediction app
+# A simple song fingerprint app

-Running `predictor_app.py` locally...

 #### Example with `curl`: